 One of the reasons I love watching the Winter Olympics is that there are so many incredible female athletes to look up to.
 One of those athletes, who is taking Pyeongchang, South Korea, by storm, is gold medalist Mikaela Shiffrin, who became the youngest athlete in history — male or female — to win an Olympic slalom gold medal at age 18.
-She stormed back into this Olympics and took home gold in giant slalom in South Korea, proving she's a force to be reckoned with.
+She stormed back into this Olympics and took home gold in giant slalom in South Korea along with a sliver medal in the alpine combined event, proving she's a force to be reckoned with.
 Here are seven things you might want to know about this gold-medal winner.

 Her Favorite Thing to Eat Is a Pickle

 Ever wonder what an Olympic athlete eats?
 Mikaela told NBC Olympics that her favorite thing to chow down on are pickles — but only Claussen Kosher Dill.
 She also loves pancakes or waffles and Cinnamon Toast Crunch.

 Behind every successful athlete is a team of people helping them pave the way.
 For Mikaela, that team is made up of her mom and her dad.
 Her parents not only taught her how to ski but they now travel with her.
 Her mom travels as one of her coaches and her dad spends time working through her schedule, setting up travel, and all the logistics of the lifestyle, she told NBC Olympics.

 Wondering who inspires Mikaela?
 Outside of her own sport, Mikaela told NBC Olympics that the Olympian she looks up to the most is Michael Phelps.
 But when it comes to skiing, she says Bode Miller is someone she has and will always look up to as her idol.